 Keep your attic well-ventilated and your roof vents and chimney well-sealed are two of the best ways to protect your roof against roof rot.

-Our roofing team at Affordable Roofing & Gutters can inspect your roof and determine if the ventilation in your attic needs to be improved.
+Our roofing team at Affordable Roofing and Gutters of Florida Inc can inspect your roof and determine if the ventilation in your attic needs to be improved.
 We can also make sure that your roof vents and chimney are well-sealed in order to prevent roof rot.
 Contact us today for a free estimate.